A Passion to Communicate with Cats

 Maine Coon Cat spayed female

 Zelda was surrendered to the veterinary clinic where I work when she was 3 years old.
 She was suffering from an upper respiratory infection and weighed around 27 lbs.
-Today, she is svelte 18.5 lbs and prefers to have her fur short.
+Today, she is a svelte 18.5 lbs and prefers to have her fur short.

 Head portrait cat